DOV-Vlaanderen/saga-watem/docs/flanders-tool.md

 ## Parcels map

-The plot grid can be created in SAGA using the module '1.
+The plot grid can be created in SAGA using the watem-flanders 'Prepare parcel Map'.
-(PRC)'.
 The plot grid is created from the files listed below.
 The order used is this: (where later map layers are superimposed on previous map layers)

 - Land use map 'Land use_forest_reclassified' (see next section)

   - 10000: forest

-  - 1: other land use

-  - -2: built-up
+  - -2: infrastructure / roads

 - GRB layers(geopoint - dataset GRBgis)

-  - GBG (building to land), GBA (building attachment), WGA (road attachment), KNW (structure), TRN (terrain): built-up (-2)
+  - GBG (building to land), GBA (building attachment), WGA (road attachment), KNW (structure), TRN (terrain): infrastructure (-2)

 - Parcel map